Remote Selling: How to Transition From In-Person to Online Selling

 Trust is based upon demonstrated expertise at the firm level first, then the personal level.
 Most of that happens before the first meeting.
 Part of demonstrated expertise is competence.
 And as much as it may be painful to hear it, your clients will make decisions about your competence partially based on how well you conduct yourself in a remote setting.
 I know – it may not be a reflection of your actual area of expertise, but it’s true nonetheless.
 Make it easy for anyone to meet with you, and walk them through what needs to be done to join and participate in the meeting (I do this with an automated email before the meeting).
 Here’s a quick rundown of how that looks:

 Once you’re at the meeting, show that you’ve done your research by asking about your prospect and focusing the conversation on them.
+This is a core component of a value-based selling approach.
 One of the best ways to do that is to gather information before the meeting.
 Really, building trust remotely isn’t that different from building trust in person – you just need to be sure that they’re 100% sure of your ability to sell and deliver remotely for it to work.
 Your research should include baseline information about the person (or people) you’re meeting with from LinkedIn, their company page, company news Twitter, and other relevant sources of information.

 Being energetic also builds trust.
 And I don’t mean “be your natural self.”
 Be your unnatural self.
 Here’s the thing: there’s less information transmitted remotely, and people are more likely to be distracted and overall less engaged in your meeting.
 Seize their attention.
 Be so energetic that they actually enjoy meeting with you.
 I know, it sounds crazy, but I swear it’s possible!
 Now I’m not suggesting you aimlessly bounce off the walls, but projecting your voice and being just 10% more energetic than usual will really come across as your being confident and engaged.